json-api-dotnet/JsonApiDotNetCore/.github/CONTRIBUTING.md

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
-- **Provide specific examples to demonstrate the usage.** Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).
+- **Provide specific examples to demonstrate the usage.** Include copy/pasteable snippets which you use in those examples as [Markdown code blocks](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks).
 - **Describe the current behavior and explain which behavior you expected to see instead** and why.
 - **Explain why this enhancement would be useful** to most users and isn't something that can or should be implemented in your API project directly.
 - **Verify that your enhancement does not conflict** with the [JSON:API specification](https://jsonapi.org/).